open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 ---
 title: Observability Primer
-description: >-
-  Learn some core concepts before you dig into OpenTelemetry
+description: Learn some core concepts before you dig into OpenTelemetry.
 weight: 9
-description: >-
- Before digging into OpenTelemetry, it is important to understand some core concepts first.
 ---

 ## What is Observability?

 Observability lets us understand a system from the outside, by letting us ask questions about that system without knowing its inner workings.
 Furthermore, it allows us to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”), and helps us answer the question, "Why is this happening?"

 In order to be able to ask those questions of a system, the application must be